 XI.
-MEMBER COMMENTS
+Member Comments

 XII.
-PUBLIC COMMENTS (GENERAL)
+Public Comments (General)

 General comments from the public will be heard.
-Public comments can be submitted in advance of the meeting, by email to Comment@MetroPlanOrlando.org or by phone to 407-906-2347.
-People wishing to speak during the virtual meeting should use the Raise Hand feature on the Zoom platform, and a meeting moderator will unmute your microphone to speak.
+Public comments submitted in advance of the meeting, by email to Comment@MetroPlanOrlando.org or phone to 407-906-2347, will be read into the record by a meeting moderator.
+People wishing to speak during the virtual meeting should use the Raise Hand feature on the Zoom platform, and a meeting host will unmute your microphone to speak.
 Each speaker should state name and address for the record and is limited to two minutes.

 XIII.
-ADJOURNMENT
+Adjournment